groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/dib-to-dot.md

         - icon: "far fa-file-DIB"
           title: " About DIB File Format"
           content: |
-            A DIB (Device Independent Bitmap) file is a raster image file that is similar in structure to the standard Bitmap files (BMP) but has a different header.
+            A Device-Independent bitmap (DIB) is a raster image file that is similar in structure to the standard Bitmap files(BMP).
+It contains a color table that describes the mapping of RGB colors to the pixel values.
+This enables DIB to represent images on any device.
 It can be opened with almost all applications that can open a standard BMP file on Windows as well as macOS.
-DIB are binary files and have a complex file format similar to BMP.

           link: "https://docs.fileformat.com/image/dib/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOT File Format"
           content: |
             Files with .DOT extension are template files created by Microsoft Word to have pre-formatted settings for generation of further DOC or DOCX files.
 A template file is created in order to have specific user settings that should be applied to subsequent files created from these.
 These settings include page margins, borders, headers, footers, and other page settings.
 Such templates are used in official documents such as company letterheads and standardized forms.
-The DOT file format is specific to Microsoft Word 2003 and earlier, but is supported by higher versions as well.
-Microsoft Word by default opens every new document based on normal.dot file.
-If modified, all the new files created will result in same settings as from the template file.
-In Microsoft Word 2007, the DOT file format has been replaced with Office OpenXML based DOTX file format.

           link: "https://docs.fileformat.com/word-processing/dot/"